Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Improved error characterization

 The numerical results are summarized in Fig.\ref{fig:better_char}, where we plot the values of the ratio $r$ for different scenarios.
 In panel (a) we visualize the values of $r$ for $200$ randomly generated noise model, considering both the layer structures shown in the two insets.
-We consider a reasonable experimental uncertainty of $\sigma = 10^{-4}$ \cite{vandenBerg2022Mar} and we use the symmetry assumption to estimate the unlearnable individual fidelities.
+We consider a reasonable experimental uncertainty of $\sigma = 10^{-4}$ \cite{vandenBerg2022Mar} and we use the symmetry assumption to estimate the unlearnable individual eigenvalues.
 Regardless of the specific layer structure, we observe a $r$ consistently below $1$, showing that the possibility to measure with high accuracy extra \gls{dof}, unlocked by \gls{mlcb}, leads to a better overall error characterization.
-In Fig.~\ref{fig:better_char}(b), we simulate a characterization procedure that rely on extra measurements, for example via unit-depth \gls{cb}-like experiments, to estimate with low-accuracy the required unlearnable fidelities.
+In Fig.~\ref{fig:better_char}(b), we simulate a characterization procedure that relies on extra measurements, for example via unit-depth \gls{cb}-like experiments, to estimate with low-accuracy the required unlearnable eigenvalues.
 For a fixed $\sigma = 10^{-4}$, we consider different uncertainties associated with unlearnable quantities $\sigma\leq \sigma'\leq 100\sigma $ and compute the ratio $r$ for $100$ randomly generated noise models for each value of $\sigma'$.
 Provided that $\sigma'\gtrsim 3 \sigma$, which makes the distinction between high- and low-accuracy procedures meaningful and justified, we observe values of the ratio $r$ well below $1$, which saturates to a range $0.5 \lesssim 0.8$ in the realistic regime $\sigma'\gtrsim 10 \sigma$.
 This shows again how \gls{mlcb} can significantly improve the error characterization.
-By contrast, in the extreme and \emph{unrealistic} regime $\sigma \sim \sigma'$, \gls{mlcb} can even be disadvantageous due to the amplification of the $\sigma$ error associated with the computation of ratios $\mu_1^{(L_1,L_j)}$ (discussed in the previous Section and detailed in Appendix \ref{app:equivalence}) that makes it more convenient to just consider the direct measurements of the unlearnable fidelities.
+By contrast, in the extreme and {unrealistic} regime $\sigma \sim \sigma'$, \gls{mlcb} can even be disadvantageous due to the amplification of the $\sigma$ error associated with the computation of ratios $\mu_1^{(L_1,L_j)}$ (see App.~\ref{app:equivalence}) that makes it more convenient to just consider the direct measurements of the unlearnable eigenvalues.